 To soften your butter, place the stick of butter on a microwave-safe plate and heat on high for 4 seconds.
 Turn so another side of the stick of butter is facing up and heat for another 4 seconds.
 Repeat for a total of 16 seconds.

 To soften your cream cheese for these key lime cookies, just remove it from the foil and place on a microwave-safe plate.
 Heat in the microwave for 10 seconds or until softened.
-It should be ready to add to the recipe!
+It should be ready to add to this easy snickerdoodle cookie recipe!

-They're easily stored at room temperature for up to two days!
-If you're storing them for longer, you can freeze them, well wrapped, for up to two months.
+They're easily stored at room temperature in an airtight container for up to two days!
+If you're storing them for longer, you can freeze them in a heavy duty freezer bag for up to two months.

 More Cookie Recipes You'll Love!